alloc/nebu/README.md

 - `generatedFile: ?string` path to the generated code
 - `parser: ?object` options for the parser

 The `plugins` array is required, and must contain at least one plugin.
+It may contain nested arrays of plugins.

 The `state` object is useful when a plugin analyzes the structure of your code and needs to communicate this information back to you.
 Another use case is inter-visitor communication.